qdread/qdread.github.io/_pages/about.md

 </p>

 <p>
-From 2016 to 2018 Quentin was a postdoctoral researcher at Michigan State University with Phoebe Zarnetske (<a href="https://msu.edu/~plz">lab website</a>) and Sydne Record (<a href="https://sydnerecord.blogs.brynmawr.edu/">lab website</a>).
-In 2016, Quentin completed his PhD at the University of Tennessee, working with Nate Sanders (<a href="http://www.natesanders.org/">lab website</a>).
-Visit the Research page to learn more about Quentin's past, current, and future research, or see his <a href="https://qdread.github.io/files/qread_cv.pdf">CV</a> or a briefer <a href="https://qdread.github.io/files/qread_2pageresume.pdf">r&eacute;sum&eacute;</a> for more details.
+From 2016 to 2018 Quentin was a postdoctoral researcher at Michigan State University with <a href="https://msu.edu/~plz">Phoebe Zarnetske</a> and <a href="https://sydnerecord.blogs.brynmawr.edu/">Sydne Record</a>.
+In 2016, Quentin completed his PhD at the University of Tennessee, working with <a href="http://www.natesanders.org/">Nate Sanders</a>.
+Visit the <a href="https://qdread.github.io/research/">Research</a> page to learn more about Quentin's past, current, and future research, or see his <a href="https://qdread.github.io/files/qread_cv.pdf">CV</a> or a briefer <a href="https://qdread.github.io/files/qread_2pageresume.pdf">r&eacute;sum&eacute;</a> for more details.
 </p>

 <p>